analystnikita/analystnikita/README.md

 - 🎓 Bachelor's degree in Electronics and Communication Engineering

-- 🔭 Tech stack that I use daily : **SQL, Power BI, Python, Machine Learning, Data Science**
+- 🔭 Tech stack that I use daily : **SQL, Power BI, Python, Machine Learning, Data Science, Excel**

 📧 Feel free to reach out and connect!